poorvina123/Masters-Thesis/Noise ReadME.md

 date_time: Date and time of the file for which the rms amplitude was measured.
 Obtained from the name of the raw audio files.

-ampl_mean: The rms amlitude of noise.
+ampl_mean: The rms amplitude of noise.
 Obtained by subsetting 0-2 KHz from the raw audio files.